 4. May Help Support Wound Healing

-Although most studies researching GO’s effects on wound care have been conducted in labs or on animals, there’s some evidence that when topically applied it can help with faster wound healing.
+Although most studies researching grapeseed oil’s effects on wound care have been conducted in labs or on animals, there’s some evidence that when topically applied it can help with faster wound healing.
 One mechanism by which it works is through enhancing synthesis of vascular endothelial growth factor which forms connective tissue.

 It also has antimicrobial activity against pathogens that can cause infections in wounds.